-- Network optimisation – guarantees that cloud data can be accessed by authorised parties when requested.
+- Network optimisation guarantees that authorised parties can access cloud data when requested.

-Although there’s a big overlap between InfoSec and cybersecurity; the latter generally refers to the practice of protecting digital data and computer networks from unauthorised access.
+Although there’s a big overlap between information security and cybersecurity, the latter generally refers to the practice of protecting digital data and computer networks from unauthorised access.
 The two threats to cybersecurity are network-based attacks and social engineering scams.

-While some of the craftiest scams in recent months have involved phishing emails, hackers use plenty of other tricks, too.
+While some of the craftiest scams in recent months have involved phishing emails, hackers also use plenty of other tricks.
 Even something as simple as leaving a USB drive unattended in a well-lit room is enough to entice a person to plug it into their computer and unknowingly install a host of malware applications.

 As social engineering exploits human vulnerabilities, no amount of security software can completely protect you and your employees.
 Instead, you should conduct monthly security awareness training sessions to encourage safe computer habits and ensure your ‘human firewalls’ are up to date with the latest scams.

-There are many components to a network security system, which often include antivirus software, intrusion prevention systems, and firewalls.
+There are many components to a network security system, including antivirus software, intrusion prevention systems, and firewalls.
 Some providers go a step further by adding multiple layers of protection such as URL filtering, VPNs, and email security software; to fend off attacks from every direction.

-When choosing your provider, make sure they offer network monitoring and ongoing security management services.
+When choosing your provider, ensure they offer network monitoring and ongoing security management services.
 This helps you proactively mitigate threats before they turn into downtime-inducing disasters.

 Why does it matter?

-Taking the time to understand the differences between each area of security can save your business in the long run.
-For instance, a partner that focuses solely on network security; leaves other areas of your business exposed to social engineering, office break-ins, and internal data leaks.
+Understanding the differences between each security area can save your business in the long run.
+For instance, a partner focusing solely on network security; leaves other areas of your business exposed to social engineering, office break-ins, and internal data leaks.

 To prepare for any security risk, you must consider all available solutions; and be willing to find a partner that makes all forms of security work together.